Stravaig-Projects/Gedcom/release-notes/wip-release-notes.md

 * #60: Make build and release process consistent with other Stravaig Projects.
 * #72: Fix errors and warnings issued by Rider.
+* #73: Make a start on the documentation.